xtanaa001/Xiaoqi-Homepage/content/letter2students.md

 ## `What I Care About the Most in Prospective Students?`

-I often receive emails from prospective students with descriptions like "I know how to use $X$ to implement $Y$."
-While this is undoubtedly a valuable skill, it is not my primary focus in my research.
-I am looking for students who are interested in (i) converting real-world problems into rigorous mathematical models (i.e., modeling) and (ii) developing algorithms to solve these problems (i.e., computation) with provable guarantees — in the form of mathematical theorems and lemmas.
-In short, I look for prospective students who are motivated and excited about creating new knowledge to explain “**how and why things work — or why they don't**."

-A frequently asked question by undergraduate and early-stage graduate students is: mathematical proofs can seem daunting; how can I determine if I will enjoy them?
-While there isn't a one-size-fits-all answer, a reasonable approach is to ask yourself: Do I have an affinity for subjects like calculus, probability, linear algebra, and other math or theory-based courses (e.g., algorithm design and analysis, theory of computation, etc.)?
-If your answer is a clear and enthusiastic yes, and you've had positive experiences with most of these courses, then it's a promising indicator!
+I am particularly interested in students who enjoy mathematical thinking and want to understand not only how to build algorithms, but also why they work, when they fail, and what fundamental limits govern them.

+Much of our work involves two complementary skills: turning real-world decision problems into clean mathematical models, and developing algorithms with provable guarantees.
+You do not need to arrive as an expert in online algorithms, economics, machine learning, or systems.
+What matters more is curiosity, comfort with abstraction, and a willingness to develop strong foundations in mathematics and theoretical computer science.

+If you are unsure whether this style of research is for you, one useful question is whether you have genuinely enjoyed courses such as probability, linear algebra, algorithms, theory of computation, optimization, or other mathematically oriented subjects.
+If the answer is yes, that is usually a good sign.

 ---